quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 Ordering
 - `BeanFactoryPostProcessor` beans that are autodetected in an `ApplicationContext` will be ordered according to `PriorityOrdered` and `Ordered` semantics.
 In contrast, `BeanFactoryPostProcessor` beans that are registered programmatically with a `ConfigurableApplicationContext` will be applied in the order of registration; any ordering semantics expressed through implementing the `PriorityOrdered` or `Ordered` interface will be ignored for programmatically registered post-processors.
-Furthermore, the `@Order` annotation is not taken into account for BeanFactoryPostProcessor beans
+Furthermore, the `@Order` annotation is not taken into account for `BeanFactoryPostProcessor` beans.

 Reference: https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/config/BeanFactoryPostProcessor.html